-This report consists of a series of financial statements, prepared in accordance with the Governmental Accounting Standards Board Statement 34, Basic Financial Statements-and Management's Discussion and Analysis-for State and Local Governments.
-These financial statements differ significantly, in both the form and the accounting principles utilized, from prior financial statements presented.
-The financial statements presented in prior years focused on the accountability of funds, while these statements focus on the financial condition, results of operations, and cash flows of the University as a whole.
+This report consists of a series of financial statements, prepared in accordance with the Governmental Accounting Standards Board (GASB) in Statement No.34, Basic Financial Statements-and Management's Discussion and Analysis-for State and Local Governments and Statement No. 35, Basic Financial Statements - and Management's Discussion and Analysis - for Colleges and Universities.
+These statements focus on the financial condition of the University, the results of operations, and cash flows of the University as a whole.

 There are three financial statements presented: the Statement of Net Assets; the Statement of Revenues, Expenses, and Changes in Net Assets; and, the Statement of Cash Flows.
-These statements present financial information in a form similar to that used by corporations.
+These statements present financial information in a format similar to that used by private corporations.
 The University's net assets (the difference between assets and liabilities) are one indicator of the improvement or erosion of the University's financial health when considered with non-financial facts such as enrollment levels and the condition of the facilities.